sree2798/SQL/README.md

 April 30th - Learnt how to use CASE statement while using group by to filter values in each single group

 learnt how to use procedures and their syntax. solved a leetcode problem using procedures.

+DATEFORMAT() function to format the date into required format